byteospro/barebone-windows/Windows 95/README.md

 step 2 - extract it (you are in it right now)

-step 3 - open "README_FIRST.txt" (you are in it right now)
+step 3 - open "README FIRST TO INSTALL SUCCESSFULLY.txt" (you are in it right now)

 step 4 (for a vm) - create a new vm with your desired settings , and mount the virtual iso file on the cd drive.